Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 **Description**

-Enable or disable the announcements on the selected guild.
+Enables or disables the announcements on the selected guild.

 **Arguments**

-* ``[guild=ctx]``: The guild where the announcements will be enabled/disabled.
+* ``[guild=ctx]``: The server where the announcements will be enabled/disabled.
+    Defaults to the current server.

-.. warning:: You need proper permissions if you're trying to edit a guild
+.. warning:: You need the appropriate permissions if you're trying to edit a
-    setting from another one.
+    server setting from a different one.

 .. _admin-command-announce-cancel: